bytewax/bytewax/docs/articles/getting-started/ins_and_outs.md

 [KafkaInputConfig](/apidocs/bytewax.inputs#bytewax.inputs.KafkaInputConfig) is a specific input configuration tailored for Apache Kafka (and kafka-api compatible platforms, like Redpanda).
 This input generator is provided by the Rust Bytewax library, and while you can build a custom Kafka input using the `ManualInputConfig` and any python library to connect to Kafka, using the `KafkaInputConfig` is the recommended approach since it also automatically handles recovery.
 `KafkaInputConfig` accepts four parameters: a list of brokers, a topic, a tail boolean and a starting_offset.
+Additional configuration can be passed as keyword arguments.
+See https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md.
 See our API docs for `bytewax.inputs` for more on a Kafka configuration.

 ## Output